bowei437/final_docker_storage/README.md

 # Storage API
+This is the docker form of the Storage Server for Team 4.
+It is used as a standalone and for isolated testing.
+For the primary implementation, click [here](https://github.com/ldev-r3-t4/storage_server) or see below.

 ## How to Generate the Docker container and run Locally ##
 1. go ahead and gitclone this repo